 Image 1 by: The Laurel Magazine

-2.4 miles | 1 hr 6 min | Medium
+2.4 miles | 1 hr 6 min | medium

 This versatile trail is a simple beauty you must explore.
 It gives you a little bit of everything, with some waterfalls, creeks, lush meadows, and uphill ascents.
 This hike will begin with a half-mile trail weaving through meadows until it turns into the forested loop that takes you to where you can access the waterfall.
 Depending on the time of the year, the falls could be flowing, and the creeks could be full, making for a breathtaking view.
 The trail is moderately wide and not too inclined, except for the exceptional few steep points.
 Two different trailheads lead to the waterfall, so be sure to research which one is best fit for you before you arrive.
 The upper part of the loop, past the falls, is not typically as traveled because it begins with a descent and may be slightly longer, but it will be less crowded if that is the route you decide to take.
 This trail can be an in-and-out or a part of a loop, making it easy and adventurous as you get to experience a lot in a short amount of time.